imrefazekas/harcon/README.md

 ## Changelog

+- 5.2.0 : Added transactions & flow validation
-- 5.0.0 : Bender and transactions added
+- 5.0.0 : Bender added
 - 4.x : lots of great refactoring and improvements
 - 3.0.0 : promise support added and tons of tweaks and features
 - 2.0.0 : reimplemented architecture and division management